-The Allen County Sheriff’s Office performs fingerprinting and accepts completed Ohio Concealed Carry applications from 8:00am – 4:00pm, Monday through Friday, appointments are required.
+The Allen County Sheriff’s Office performs fingerprinting and accepts completed Ohio Concealed Carry applications from 8:00am – 4:00pm, Monday through Friday.

 Cash and checks, both personal and business, are accepted forms of payment for fingerprinting and CCWs.
 Credit and debit cards are also accepted, however, an additional 2% convenience fee will be added.

 Completed CCW applications must be submitted in person at the Allen County Sheriff’s Office, CCW Section, 333 North Main St., Lima, Ohio 45801.